raphaelivan/MatrixJS/README.md

 MatrixJS
 ========

-MatrixJS is a lib for bi-dimensional arrays for Javascript.
-(Future suport multi-dimensional)
+MatrixJS is framework to easily manipulate multidimensional arrays in javascript (Future suport multi-dimensional)

 Exemple: